summerspringwei/tvm_oraa/tests/python/reinforcement-learning/README.md

 ### Overall Workflow

+1. Prepare Dataset
-First, we collect features from tuning records (A tuning record is a series of schedules).
+    * we collect features from tuning records (A tuning record is a series of schedules).
     The tuning records will be lowered down to `tir` and then be compiled to kernels.
+2. Get Tuning Records
-Secondly, We then run the kernels on hardware and collect features from the profile.
+    * Secondly, We then run the kernels on hardware and collect features from the profile.
+3. Run Tuning Records and Collect Profiling Data
-Finally, we train the cost model on the profiling data and validate the accuracy.
+    * we train the cost model on the profiling data and validate the accuracy.
+4. Compare the Accuracy of Cost Model

-### Prepare Dataset
+### 1. Prepare Dataset

 Download tenset dataset:
 ```shell